laiongabriel/shelfspace/README.md

 # ShelfSpace

-ShelfSpace is a React-based web application that serves as a virtual bookshelf, powered by the Google Books API.
+ShelfSpace is a React-based web application that serves as a virtual bookshelf, powered by the Google Books API and Wikipedia API.
 All data is stored in the browser's localStorage.

 ## Preview